 The FDA's September 2023 final guidance replaced the October 2014 draft and represented a fundamental shift from voluntary best practices to mandatory, enforceable requirements backed by Section 524B of the FD&C Act (added by FDORA, enacted December 29, 2022), which became effective March 29, 2023.
 FDA's transitional non-enforcement policy ended October 1, 2023; submissions received after that date missing required cybersecurity documentation receive Refuse to Accept (RTA) letters.

-Section 524B created new statutory requirements for 'cyber devices' — any device that includes software, connects to the internet (directly or indirectly), or could be vulnerable to cybersecurity threats.
+Section 524B created new statutory requirements for 'cyber devices' — any device that includes software, has the ability to connect to the internet, and contains technological characteristics that could be vulnerable to cybersecurity threats.
 Manufacturers must submit: a plan for postmarket vulnerability monitoring and patching, evidence of secure development processes (SPDF), and a machine-readable SBOM in SPDX or CycloneDX format including transitive dependencies and end-of-support dates.

 FDA can now refuse to accept (RTA) premarket submissions lacking adequate cybersecurity documentation.
 Since October 2023, there has been a 700% increase in cybersecurity-related deficiency letters, with an average of 15 deficiencies per letter when cybersecurity is cited.
 Threat modeling deficiencies appear in a majority of these letters.
 The SBOM requirement goes significantly beyond the 2014 guidance — binary analysis is expected to find hidden components, and SBOMs must be continuously maintained, not static snapshots.